chillingspace/CSD2161_A4/readme.md

 1. Any client sends `REQ_START_GAME` request to server
 2. Server sends `START_GAME` response to all clients
 3. Client sends `ACK_START_GAME` and starts game (allow players to move and shoot), and 1 byte for SESSION_ID
 4. Server receives `ACK_START_GAME`, else times out and send requests again.
-If no response if 5 seconds, disconnects client
+If no response if 5 sec  onds, disconnects client

 ## On every frame